 - Special Areas of Conservation

 Contact your local council to find out what restrictions apply to your business or home.

 You might need to do certain things if you’re opening a new business or building a home that may affect a protected area, such as:

 - get permission from the local council and Natural England

-- carry out an ecological survey, eg of local wildlife to find out if there are any protected species that might be affected
+- carry out an ecological survey, for example a survey of local wildlife to find out if there are any protected species that might be affected

 - carry out an Environmental Impact Assessment (EIA)

 Newly designated areas

 You’ll be contacted by the local council, the Environment Agency or Natural England about any new restrictions if your business affects a newly designated area.